-When tragedies hit close to home, like the Keith Lamont Scott shooting in 2016, students may be looking to faculty for guidance, support, and understanding.
+When tragedies hit close to home, like the events of April 30, 2019 or the Keith Lamont Scott shooting in 2016, students may be looking to faculty for guidance, support, and understanding.
 Recognizing that all disciplines are different and all faculty are different, the comfort level for most instructors will vary greatly in how well-equipped they are in to handle these situations as an in-class, instructional exercise.
 We suggest thinking of possible responses as a continuum, realizing that not all strategies will work for everyone, nor is there a “one-size-fits-all” response for every situation.

 What Everyone Can Do: Easy-to-Implement Ideas

 Regardless of your discipline, personal teaching style, or philosophical bent, here are a few things that everyone should be able to do: